robinrodricks/FluentStorage/README.md

 ## Installation

 All packages are available on `nuget` and I consider it the primary release target.
-This is the list of curated packages we know about:
+This is the list of curated packages [we know about](doc/implementations/index.md).

 ## Contributing